 There are many drawbacks for foreigners living in the Philippines.
 Some of the drawbacks may seem racially motivated even when they aren’t.
-They’re motivated by greed and perceived opportunities.
+They’re motivated by greed and perceived opportunities and nothing more.
 Other drawbacks have nothing to do with anything specific and are more matters of perception than anything else.

-On this particular day, I was driving in an area where I wasn’t familiar with the roads.
+On this particular day, I was driving in an area I wasn’t familiar with.
 I approached a three-way intersection that didn’t look like a three-way intersection.
 I slowed down, almost to a stop, but I didn’t stop because I didn’t see a stop sign.

-This is something I knew about but I wanted to see if it was true.
+This is something I knew about, but I wanted to see if it was true.
 I was told many times not to go shopping in downtown Olongapo, that the merchants would raise their prices just because I’m an American.

 I do most of my grocery shopping at the Royal Duty Free Subic or the Pure Gold Duty Free Subic stores and only buy things in downtown Olongapo when they’re not available at those two stores.
 Yes, they sell furniture in both stores.
 I also shop at the malls.
 I prefer shopping at places where there are visible price tags, so I can’t be cheated.

 This isn’t something I have to deal with, but I have to mention it nonetheless.
 Filipinos have priority when it comes to jobs (as it should be) and for good reason.
 There aren’t enough jobs available.
 Foreigners can still get jobs as long as those jobs are for companies and employers outside the Philippines.
 Online employment is available although I haven’t attempted to find out much about it.

 I haven’t noticed any bigotry unless you count bigotry against nationalities, not race or color.
 Some people don’t like Americans for all the wrong reasons.
 Then there’s the case of mistaken national identities.
 Basically, if you don’t look like an Asian and you don’t speak the local language, you’re treated like a foreigner.

-If I sit here and think for a while, I could probably think of a few more drawbacks for foreigners in the Philippines.
+If I sit and think for a while, I could probably think of a few more drawbacks for foreigners in the Philippines.
 I really don’t want to focus on the negative aspects of living in the Philippines, unless I’m able to change them.

 The thing to remember is that the Philippines isn’t your country unless you’re born there or you become a naturalized Filipino citizen.
 If you’re a foreigner, you can’t expect anything to be the same as it is in your home country.